 People, for Peter Burr, 2021

 A computational artwork that runs for the duration of a workday.
 In it, a building-sized projection fills a single wall and 2.1-channel generative audio permeates the exhibition interior.
 The work pictoralizes a vacant landscape slowly filling with a mob of multi-colored avatars.
-This performance, invoking the lemmings concept, grows a speckled stalagmite of digital bodies over the course of its 6 hours.
+This performance, invoking the legendary behavior of lemmings, grows a speckled stalagmite of digital bodies over the course of its 6 hours.

 - 2021 - Telematic Media Arts.
 San Francisco, CA

 A series of generative monochrome animations created using custom video synthesis software that I wrote in Max/MSP/Jitter.